babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template.md

 ---
 * [ ] **By creating this proposal, I understand that it might not be accepted**.
-I also agree that, if it's accepted, depending on its complexity, i might be requested to give a workshop to the rest of the team. 🚀
+I also agree that, if it's accepted, depending on its complexity, I might be requested to give a workshop to the rest of the team. 🚀